adswa/multimatch_gaze/docs/source/multimatch_forrest.rst

-default length (4.92 seconds, the median shot length of the movie) only needs the command line keyword ``multimatch_forrest``, followed by two inputs, corresponding to the remodnav_ outputs of two subjects in the same run, the annotation file for the shots of the respecitve run and an output path.
+default length (4.92 seconds, the median shot length of the movie) only needs the command line keyword ``multimatch_forrest``, followed by two inputs, corresponding to the remodnav_ outputs of two subjects in the same run, the annotation file for the shots of the respective run and an output path.

 .. code::